Strefa35/esp-platform/README.md

-# Electric Water Heater Controller
+# Idea

-The idea of ​​the project was created to control the switching on of an electric water heater based on the intensity of sunlight.
+The idea of the project was created to control the switching on of an electric water heater based on the intensity of sunlight.
 This was to enable the use of the surplus energy produced by the solar panels to heat utility water in a single-family house.

 In order to fully automate this process, it was necessary to build a controller that would turn the power supply of the electric water heater on or off when the solar panels produce the most energy.
 Its excess is discharged into the power company's network.